geneontology/project-management/.github/ISSUE_TEMPLATE/proposed-project-2.md

 ---
 name: Goal-oriented proposed project
-about: This is a GO project template that focuses on goals, motivations, and results.
+about: This is a newer GO project template that focuses on goals, motivations, and results.
 title: TBD
 labels:
   - 'Needs PI'